 The boat, however, plays an important part in the life of multitudes of people throughout India, even if they live in the shadow of the world’s greatest mountains.

 The rivers, canals and lakes are crowded with primitive craft that often form floating homes for families.
-On some rivers, such as the Sutlej, one of the oldest forms of water transport is used -
+On some rivers, such as the Sutlej, one of the oldest forms of water transport is used - inflated bullock skins.
+The skin floats on its back and the native lies across it, steering with his feet and paddling with his hands.

 In the sheltered lagoons of the Pacific Islands the natives use large canoes with large single outriggers, and pile on to the struts a surprising amount of cargo, considering the flimsy nature of the craft.